Linnea87/adventure-game/README.md

 ### Future features
 - Add inventory that will be needed later in the story.
-The end of the game depends on what the user has managed to pick up from the inventory
+The end of the game depends on what the user has managed to pick up from the inventory.

 - Add more options to choose from in the story.

-- Add more dangers to the story
+- Add more dangers to the story.

 - Add so it can be two players.